Private fieldsHolds the actual parameters of the Mistake.

 Sets new #fields#aliases by calling Fields#setAliases and updates the #path accordingly if necessary.

-if the aliases were valid and set successfully
+true if the aliases were valid and set successfully

 IllegalArgumentError If the given aliases didn't meet the requirements of Fields#setAliases